-When you view an item's metadata in the Catalog view and edit it in the Metadata view, an ArcGIS metadata document is created for the item.
+When you view an item's metadata in the catalog view and edit it in the metadata view, an ArcGIS metadata document is created for the item.
 ArcGIS Pro is designed to create and use ArcGIS metadata content only.
+Metadata in other formats can't be viewed directly in the details panel, but it can be imported or upgraded as appropriate.
 The metadata editor pages that are available in the current release of ArcGIS Pro are essentially the same as those in the metadata editor provided with ArcMap.

-When you author metadata content for an ArcGIS item, record whatever information is important for your organization to know about that item.
+When you author metadata content for an ArcGIS item, record the information that is important for your organization to know about that item.
 This might include how accurate and recent the item is, restrictions on using and sharing the item, important processes in its life cycle such as generalizing features, and so on.
-It is important to develop an organizational plan for metadata that accounts for many factors.
+It's important to develop an organizational plan for metadata that accounts for many factors, such as the following:

 - Will you follow a metadata standard or profile?
 If so, do you require metadata to be valid for that standard or profile?

 - What legal matter must be included in the metadata?